Boulevard/transporter/README.md

 };
 ```

-A client represents a session with a server.
+A client is connected to a server.
 The client is able to link to services provided by the server.

 ##### Example